Juana Saltitopa

-Juana Saltitopa (c.
-1815- c.
-1860), also known as "La Coronela" (The Female Colonel) was an activist and member of the Dominican military.
-She played an important role in the Dominican War of Independence, specifically in the Battle on 30 March 1844 in Santiago de los Caballeros.
+Juana Saltitopa (1815 – February 6, 1860), also known as La Coronela (The Female Colonel), was a Dominican activist and member of the Dominican Army.
+She played an important role in the Dominican War of Independence, specifically in the Battle of Santiago on March 30, 1844.
 Her exact birthdate is unknown as is her death.

 Having liberal and independent character, Juana decided to participate in the conflicts for the independence of the Dominican Republic.
-She worked as a "water girl" transporting water for the needs of the Dominican troops and to refresh the cannons.
+She worked as a "water girl" transporting water for the needs of the Dominican forces and to refresh the cannons.
 She also took on the duties of a nurse, attending the Dominican combatants.
 Her attitude and valor won her the name "La Coronela" (The Female Colonel).

 According to Esteban Aybar, a soldier in the war and restructuring of Independence of the Dominican Republic, Juana was seen in Santo Domingo in 1852 earning pay as a Colonel working for the government.
 Later, President Pedro Santana, already in power, fired her and sent her back to Cibao.
+She was mysteriously assassinated on February 6, 1860.

 Origin of her name

-Juana Saltitopa was born in the town Jamo near the province La Vega.
+Juana Saltitopa was born in 1815 in the town Jamao, near the province La Vega.
 Unlike her sister, Mercedes, Juana was a very extroverted and energized woman that liked to climb trees and jump branch to branch.
 That earned her the nickname "Saltitopa".
 She was known as a person that was rude with her gestures and actions.